caitlincoffey/Movement-Synthesizer/index.md

 <i>The Macarena Dance Captured on the Accelerometer</i>
 </center>

-This dance involves movement around all three axes.
+An example of a classic dance is The Macarena Dance which involves movement around all three axes.
 As a result of the combined movement in all three axes, there is a significant amount of variation in pitch in the generated music.
+This is because we are changing in velocity (e.g. direction) significantly as we are moving and the algorithm plays the frequencies in order of magnitude.
 You can listen to the music generated below!

 <center>
 <audio controls>